ngscheurich/jabberwocky/README.md

   - [ ] Service request status check
 - [ ] Create escalation emails based on service request age
 - [ ] Include images (or image URLs) in service request email
+- [ ] Move this all to a Trello board

 ## Contributing